the-gitlab/Dev/README.md

-Before begine ensure that port 80 and 81 are free to use in your system.
+Ensure that port 80 and 81 are free to use in your system.

-You can run the projeckt with: docker compose up -d
+You can run the project with:
+docker compose up -d

 When containers are up and running, you can access the Prod at "http://localhost:80"